 Civics and Economics

 Civics focuses on citizens rights and duties.
-Economics focuses on the analysis of the production, distribution and consumption of goods and services through the following areas: consumerism, business organizations, economic philosphy, money and banking, and international trade.
+Economics focuses on the analysis of the production, distribution and consumption of goods and services through the following areas: consumerism, business organizations, economic philosophy, money and banking, and international trade.

 We will spend the year learning about money and personal finances.
 As we discuss the math behind money, budgets and interest rates, we will reinforce some math skills and teach students to be responsible with their money when the leave the halls of Bradford Academy.